hippiex/hippiex.github.io/_posts/2013-09-01-mysql-slow-subquery.markdown

 having DATE_ADD( DATE_SUB( now( ) , INTERVAL DAYOFMONTH( now( ) ) - 1 DAY ) , INTERVAL -3 MONTH ) max(status_date)))
 order by o.ack, o.line
 {% endhighlight %}

-It takes a few minutes to return a result.
-If you take the same query and reorder it to put the subquery in the from with a join it comes back almost instanty :
+If the same query is reworked to put the subquery in the from with a join it comes back almost instantly.

 {% highlight  sql %}
 select o.ack,o.product
 from orders o